Optimization Dynamics of Equivariant and Augmented Neural Networks: Mathematical framework

 \paragraph{Strategy 2: Data augmentation} The second method we consider is to augment the training data.
 To this end, we define a new distribution on $X\times Y$ by drawing samples $(x,y)$ from $\calD$ and subsequently \emph{augmenting} them by applying the action of a randomly drawn group element $g \in G$ on both data $x$ and label $y$.
 Training on this augmented distribution can be formulated as optimizing the \emph{augmented risk}

-Here, $\mu$ is the (normalised) \emph{Haar} measure on the group~\cite{krantz2008geometric}, which is defined through its invariance with respect to the action of $G$ on itself; if $h$ is distributed according to $\mu$ then so is $gh$ for all $g\in G$.
+Here, $\mu$ is the normalised \emph{Haar} measure on the group, which is defined through its invariance with respect to the action of $G$ on itself; if $h$ is distributed according to $\mu$ then so is $gh$ for all $g\in G$.
 This property of the Haar measure will be crucial in our analysis.
 Choosing another measure would cause the augmentation to be biased towards certain group elements, and is not considered here.
+The normalised Haar measure exists since we have assumed that $G$ is compact~\citep{krantz2008geometric}.
 Note that if the data $\calD$ already is symmetric in the sense that $(x,y) \sim (\rho_X(g)x, \rho_Y(g)y)$, the augmentation acts trivially.

+\begin{remark} Equation \eqref{eq:augmented_risk} is a simplification -- in practice, the actual function that is optimized is an empirical approximation of $R^\aug$ formed by sampling of the group $G$.
+Our results are hence about an 'infinite-augmentation limit' that still should have high relevance at least in the 'high-augmentation region' due to the law of large numbers.
+To properly analyse this transition carefully is important, but beyond the scope of this work. \end{remark}